Probing Vector-Like Quarks at a future Muon-Proton Collider: Branching Ratio of VLQ T

 \section{Branching Ratio of VLQ T}

 The decay phenomenology is critical for establishing search strategies.
-Figure 2 (Left) displays the branching ratios of the \textit{T} quark.
+Figure 3 (a) displays the branching ratios of the \textit{T} quark.
 The $T\to Wb$ channel (purple line) remains dominant with a BR of $\approx 35 \%$ across the entire mass range (600 GeV to 6 TeV).
 This justifies our primary focus on the \textit{Wb} final state.
 The neutral current decays ( $T\to tZ$ and $T\to tH$) converge to equal probabilities ( $\approx 16 \%$) at high masses.
 This asymptotic behavior is a manifestation of the Goldstone Boson Equivalence Theorem, which states that at high energies, the longitudinal components of the $\textit{W}$ and $\textit{Z}$ bosons and the Higgs boson behave as a triplet of scalars \cite{Chanowitz}.
+Similarly, the $T \to bW$ channel converges toward these values in the multi-TeV regime.
+While its specific coupling structure is distinct, it is a mixing-induced charged-current interaction.
+At high VLQ masses, the longitudinal components of the $W^\pm$, $Z$, and Higgs bosons behave as members of the same electroweak doublet.
+Consequently, all doublet-mediated decay widths converge toward identical asymptotic values, as predicted by the Goldstone Boson Equivalence Theorem.\\